 40. Rugged Industrial Accents

-If you plan on creating an inviting atmosphere and a homey feel, focus on intuitive and natural materials: reclaimed brick, wooden panelling, floor tiles.
-This beautiful bar also boasts a beamed timber ceiling and a stunning room divider/shelving unit.
-The under-the-counter illumination contributes to the cosy atmosphere.
+If you plan on creating an inviting atmosphere and a homey feel, focus on intuitive and natural materials.

 42. Charming Cabinetry

-An eclectic-industrial kitchen boasting charming turquoise cabinetry, exposed brick walls and patterned tiles.
-The black ceiling lights and bar stools work beautifully together to give the room a sense of coherence.
+An industrial kitchen boasting charming grated cabinetry, exposed brick walls and patterned seating.
+The hanging ceiling light and illuminated shelves all work beautifully together to give the room an exclusive, tight-knit feel.